AbhiSundu/AbhiSundu.github.io/content/posts/timetracking.md

 ## Logistics
 I use an app called aTracker (disclaimer: I am not sponsored by this app).
 It has a free version that I used for the first year with good success but I've since upgraded to the paid version to avoid the ads.
 For every new gamedev project I start, I create a new "task" on the app.

-**Show atracker UI**
+{{<image src="/images/atrackerUI.png">}}

 Whenever I'm about to work on the project, I tap the project to start the timer and stop the timer when I stop working.
 When I'm finshed with a project, I archive the task on the app.
-The app keeps track of the total time spent on each task, so with the above workflow I can measure how long it takes me to "make a thing".
+The app keeps track of the total time spent on each task, so with the above workflow I can measure how long it takes me to "make a thing".'

+{{<image src="/images/atrackerUIFull.png">}}
+{{<imageDescription text="I track time for a variety of personal tasks as well which I've crossed out for privacy reasons">}}

 ## How long does it take me to make a thing?
-To start, let's look at some overall data:

-**show graph of increasing time spent on gamedev for each game** I spent **INSERT AMOUNT** hours on gamedev in the past three years, ranging from tiny 1-2 week projects (~20-30 hours) to multi-month commercial ordeals.
+I spent 938 hours on gamedev in the past 3.5 years, ranging from tiny 1-2 week projects (~20-30 hours) to multi-month commercial ordeals.
 Since my goal was to better understand how long each "unit of content" takes for me to create, let's graph the amount of time spent on each game VS the amount of "content" in each game in terms of hours.

-**show graph of hours spent (x axis) vs content in game (y axis)**
+{{<image src="/images/GameContent.png">}}
+{{<imageDescription text="Estimated Length is the time needed to almost 100% the game">}}

-Not a huge surprise here, the longer I spend on a game, the more content I can create. **TODO make some statement on the slope or curve**
+Not a huge surprise here, the longer I spend on a game, the more content I can create.
+There aren't that many samples in the 100-200 hour range, so the graph could be a bit misleading there.
+However, I do think that the more time you invest in a game, the better the "rate of return" on content is, and I'll talk about that in the next sections.

-You'll notice that the games I make tend to fall into one of three buckets:
+You'll also notice that the games I make tend to fall into one of three buckets:
 - Short project (20-40 hours)
 - Medium project (50-90 hours)
 - Long project (150-200 hours)

 ## Short Projects (20-40 hours)
 These were usually PICO-8 games.
 The PICO-8 restriction model forces me to ship games roughly at the 30 hour mark unless I'm working overtime on music and story.
 PICO-8 prevents you from having more than 8192 symbols in your code (which translates to around 2000 lines of lua code), which usually takes me around 30 hours to write.

-**List the 20-40 hour projects with links and time spent on each** **SH4DE, Cards of the bog, PUTRID S4NDs, Olden Peak, TRYH4RD jam version, Six Cards Under**
+{{<image src="/images/sh4de.gif">}}
+{{<imageDescription text="My game \"SH4DE\" took 48 hours to make and received 1800 plays">}}

+{{<image src="/images/cardsOfTheBog.gif">}}
+{{<imageDescription text="\"Cards of the Bog\" took only 36 hours to make and received 3300 plays">}}

 To be honest, these games probably had the best "fulfillment-to-effort" ratio.
 I'd spend between 1-3 weeks on a simple idea, expand on it as much as I could in that time, and then ship a game.
 Each of these games got thousands of plays on itch.io, despite only taking a few weeks to make.
 I never once got sick of working on any of these games due to their short development cycle.